chorifa/minirpc/README.md

-# MiniRPC: a concise rpc implement with multi-basic functions
+# MiniRPC: a concise rpc implement with multi functions

 A concise RPC framework based on Netty Transport with Zookeeper/Redis as the registry.